DevonPeroutky/vimplicity/ROADMAP.md

   - vim-grep?
 No telescope replacement for `:vimgrep search_phrase **/**.py`
   - Integrate with the quickfix list? --> `<C-q>` --> `:cfdo %s/old/new/gc`?
   - Replace [Find And Replace](https://github.com/brooth/far.vim) commands with Telescope + quickfix?

+### Improvments
+1. Make telescope search case insentive
+2. Search for string / word in certain file types/paths
+3. Quickfix?

+### Hotkeys
+1. Copy current file path to register
+2. Open link to current file and line number in Gitlab.
+[Copy this one](https://github.com/shumphrey/fugitive-gitlab.vim)
+3. Send current selected text to terminal
+4. Toggle side column +'s for git diffs
+5. Jump to first error in the file?

 ## Productionize